Tsai Ming-yen (diplomat)

-Tsai Ming-yen (蔡明彥; born June 7, 1967) is a Taiwanese polemologist and diplomat who currently serves as the director-general of the National Security Bureau.
+Tsai Ming-yen (蔡明彥 (Cài Míngyàn); born June 7, 1967) is a Taiwanese polemologist and diplomat who has served as the director-general of the National Security Bureau since 2023.

-Education and academic career
+Early life and education

+Tsai was born on June 7, 1967.
+He graduated from Soochow University with a Bachelor of Arts in political science, then earned a Master of Arts in Soviet studies in 1993 from Tamkang University, where he wrote a master's thesis on the Soviet arms trade during the leadership of Leonid Brezhnev.
+His advisor at Tamkang was the political scientist Su Chi.

-Tsai was born to Tsai Cheng-yen and Pei-chun.
-He graduated with a Bachelor of Arts (B.A.) in political science from Soochow University and earned a Master of Laws (LL.M.) from Tamkang University.
-He then completed doctoral studies in England at King's College London, where he earned his Ph.D. in war studies from the Department of War Studies, King's College London, in 2000.
+Tsai completed doctoral studies in England at King's College London, where he earned his Ph.D. in war studies from its Department of War Studies in 2000.
 His doctoral dissertation was titled, "The Limits of Sino-Russian Military Cooperation after the End of the Cold War".

+Academic career

 In the early 2000s, Tsai was an associate research fellow within the division of strategic and international studies at the Taiwan Research Institute.
 By 2005, Tsai had been appointed an assistant professor of international politics at National Chung Hsing University.
 As an academic, Tsai commented on Cross-Strait relations, China–United States relations, Taiwan–United States relations, and the People's Liberation Army.